hbp-unibi/pynnless/README.md

-(NMMC1) developed at Manchester University, the [HICANN physical modell](https://github.com/electronicvisions/) (NMPM1) developed at Heidelberg University, its emulation, the ESS and the [Spikey chip](http://www.kip.uni-heidelberg.de/spikey) also developed at heidelberg.
+(NMMC1) developed at Manchester University, the [HICANN physical modell](https://github.com/electronicvisions/) (NMPM1) developed at Heidelberg University, its emulation, the ESS and the [Spikey chip](http://www.kip.uni-heidelberg.de/spikey) also developed at Heidelberg.

 ### Why yet another PyNN abstraction layer?